telv4nni/portfolio/PowerBI/Readme.md

 Hi there,

 This is my Data Analysis case study in PowerBI.
 The purpose is to learn something new and showcase my familiarity with PowerBI environment.
+I had not only made visualizations but needed to do a lot of data transformation for this one.

 Data Source:
 https://www.kaggle.com/datasets/artermiloff/steam-games-dataset